RaoOfPhysics/phd-starter-kit/index.md

 I export the `.md` files to `.odt`/`.doc(x)`, send them for comments to my supervisors, and incorporate the suggestions/edits back into the `.md` file.
 By using [Git](#git), I retain a full version history of my file, with "commit messages" that accompany every change I save and "tags" for major revisions, so I can compare versions as I need.
+Of course, I don't have the full version history with my `.doc(x)` files, but since I use this format mainly for receiving comments, I save all copies of these files in a separate folder.
 (Note: Git has a bit of a learning curve as well, but I'll cover some excellent tools that simplify its use, under [Version Control](#version-control).)

 If you plan on using Markdown, I recommend using [Atom](https://atom.io/) or [Brackets](http://brackets.io/) as your text editor.